hcoles/pitest-site/pages/faq.markdown

 Yes.
 You can specify both individual mutators and groups of them using the same syntax.

-Two groups are currently defined
+Three groups are currently defined

 * DEFAULTS
+* STRONGER
 * ALL

 To use the defaults, plus some others